szstonelee/gointernal/new.md

 void foo() {
   MyClass* p = new MyClass(100); // in heap

-  MyClass a(200);  // in stack, after exit func(), a will be deleted
+  MyClass a(200);  // in stack, after exit func(), a will disappear

   delete p; // if no delete, memory will leak
 }
 ```

-In Java, every object (no primitives like int, bool) is allocated in heap by new (if not optimized by compiler for escape analyzation)
+In Java, every object (no primitives like int, bool, long) is allocated in heap by new (if not optimized by compiler for escape analyzation)

-Otherwise, the reference to the object in Java is null.
+Otherwise, the reference to the object in Java is null which means there is no object.

+NOTE: You can treat Java Clone(), ClassLoader, Reflection, auto box, assingnment of String literal as a special construction way.

 In Golang, it is a little different.